Knowing-Nature/kn-website/content/episode/41/white-fang/index.md

 ## Depiction of animals

   * We were pleasantly surprised by how engaged we were with the characters and story.
-  * _White Fang_ has a lot of personality, but is not anthropomorphised.
+  * White Fang has a lot of personality, but is not anthropomorphised.
   * Lives of wild animals are shown with a darker, harsher edge, than might be expected in an animated kids movie.
-  * Shows the struggle for food and survival. _White Fang_’s early life and relationship with his mother is not idealized in the same way as in animal movies like Bambi.
+  * Shows the struggle for food and survival.
+White Fang’s early life and relationship with his mother is not idealized in the same way as in animal movies like Bambi.

 ## Depiction of humans